TodePond/TodePondDotCom/wikiblogarden/tadi-web/entry-points/readme.md

 The tadi web is simple.
 But why?
 What's the point in being simple?

-It's *not* to make it any less likely to fail.
+It's *not* to make it less likely to fail.

 It's so that it can be rebuilt *when it fails* (again and again and again).